Courses may include

 FINC 5100 - Regulatory Compliance and Risk Management

 The financial industry experiences operational and financial risks.
-Regulators have a key role in developing and adhering to regulations that address these risks.
-The stability of financial services sectors depends partly on the strength of the regulations that have been developed to mitigate those risks.
-This course will introduce learners to various risks and how they impact financial institutions and the products that they offer.
-The ever-dynamic Canadian and global financial regulatory compliance environment will be explored.
-Topics will also include emerging financial crime risks related to cybersecurity and anti-money laundering and counter terrorist financing.
+Regulators have a key role in developing and enforcing regulations that address these risks.
+The stability of the financial services sector depends largely on the strength of these regulations.
+This course will introduce students to various types of risk and explore the impact of risk and how they impact financial institutions and the products they offer.
+In addition, the Canadian and global financial regulatory compliance environment will be explored.
+Topics include emerging financial crime risks related to cybersecurity, anti-money laundering, counter terrorist financing, the United Nation’s Sustainable Development Goals (SDGs) and Climate Change Risks.

 FINC 5110 - Financial Planning I